-Every organisation should have a compliance strategy for the POPI Act.
+Every organisation should have a compliance strategy for complying with laws that apply to them. (for example the POPI Act or the GDPR).
 King says that the governing body should provide strategic direction on compliance.
 It should be unique and specific to your business and meet your business’ requirements.
 There is no one-size-fits-all approach when it comes to a compliance strategy.
 These are some of the compliance strategies we have encountered amongst some of our clients:

 - Absolute compliance

 - Keep the CEO out of jail